DETAILED ACTION

 Response to Arguments

-Under the interpretation that the 3d coordinate system having origin in the image sensor where the optical axis intersects the image sensor, and the vertical, horizontal and optical axis of the 3d coordinate system coinciding with the corresponding dimensions of the image sensor.
-Under such interpretation the limitation, “wherein the second perspective is a first distance in the vertical dimension from a location corresponding to a first eye of the user” is understood reasonably met under the provisions of BRI, since, first distance in the vertical dimensions is understood as the distance between the eye and the second perspective point, as shown in the illustration A below.
-Under BRI ‘in the vertical dimension’ is understood as in the direction of the vertical dimension, since dimension is generally a directional vector, and can be equivalently represented when transformed parallelly.
+Under the interpretation that the 3d coordinate system having origin in the image sensor where the optical axis intersects the image sensor, and the vertical, horizontal and optical axis of the 3d coordinate system coinciding with the corresponding dimensions of the image sensor, while horizontal dimension could potentially further be defined to be aligned with a line between the first image sensor and the second image sensor, based on the recent amendments made.
+Under such interpretation the limitation, “wherein the second perspective is a first distance in the vertical dimension from a location corresponding to a first eye of the user” is understood reasonably met under the provisions of BRI, since, the eye and the camera can potentially be located in any arbitrary point in the 3D space.
+Thus, there is no guarantee that in a situation when a ray emanating from user’s eye gaze when he looks directly in front of him, the eye ray intersects with the horizontal dimension.
+In other words, the horizontal dimension as defined with the current amendments, might potentially located above or below the straight eye ray, and thus defining a vertical shift in the vertical dimension when the described 3D perspective transformation takes place in Zhu.

-Thus, based on the arguments provided above, Examiner contends that the amended claims 1 and 16, are still anticipated by Zhu.
+Thus, based on the arguments provided above, Examiner concludes that the amended claims 1 and 16, are still anticipated by Zhu.
 For details see the rejection below.

 Claim Rejections - 35 USC § 102